Danhayes3008/Milestone-project1/README.md

-The purpose of this website is to inform fans of the monkees band of latest news music and events for the band. there will also be a section where people can contact the band to book them for events such as weddings, charity events etc.
+The purpose of this website is to inform fans of the monkees band of latest news music and events for the band. there will also be a section where people can contact the band to book them for events such as weddings, charity events etc, view pictures and listen to some of there songs.
+There will also be a page for information on the band members.

 <strong>tools:</strong>